tulios/mappersmith/README.md

 ## JQueryGateway

-It uses `$.ajax`.
-Accepts an object that will be merged with defaults.
-It doesn't include jquery, you will need to include that in your page.
+It uses `$.ajax` and accepts an object that will be merged with `defaults`.
+It doesn't include **jquery**, so you will need to include that in your page.

 #### Available methods: